slowlearner/inoviti-frontend-practical-test/README.md

 Test candidates expertise in building reusable ui components.

 ### TASKS
-For the following tasks.
-The candidate may use any of the following frameworks to accomplish the vuejs, angular, reactjs
+For the following, The candidate may use any of the ui frameworks below to accomplish tasks.
+1. vuejs
+2. angular
+3. reactjs

 #### 1. Chart Component